mikepultz/netdns2/README.md

 #### <a name="shm"></a>Shared Memory (Shm)

-NetDNS2 uses the <a href="https://www.php.net/manual/en/book.shmop.php" target="_blank">Shmop</a> Extension.
+NetDNS2 uses the [Shmop](https://www.php.net/manual/en/book.shmop.php) Extension.
 If you do not have the extension installed, and you specify to use the shared memory cache, NetDNS2 will throw an exception.

     //
     // create a new Resolver object